-On 1 Februrary 2021, the Finance Minister of India presented the Union Budget for the Financial Year 2021-22 and proposed an increase in foreign investment limits for Indian insurance companies from 49% to 74%.
+This was further increased in February 2021, when the Finance Minister of India presented the Union Budget for the Financial Year 2021-22 and proposed an increase in foreign investment limits for Indian insurance companies from 49% to 74%.
 He also indicated that foreign control may be permitted subject to certain safeguards.
 This increase was passed by the Indian Parliament in March 2021 and is welcome by the European (re)insurance industry.